swissclubto/swissclubto.github.io/_events/2025-07-20-national-day.md

 redirect_from: /nd2025/
 ---

-Please be aware that pets aren't allowed on Willowgrove, as it's a working farm.
+:rotating_light: Please be aware that pets aren't allowed on Willowgrove, as it's a working farm.
 {: .notice--danger}

-Seating is limited, please bring lawn chairs!
+:information_source: Seating is limited, please bring lawn chairs!
 {: .notice--warning}

 Come celebrate Switzerland's 734th birthday with the Swiss Club Toronto!
 There